Five social media trends you need to know about

 1) Live streams

 The 2020 global pandemic meant that people needed to practice social distancing.
-As a result, Zoom conferences replaced face-to-face meetings, while live concerts turned into live streams, with artists playing from the comfort of their homes.
+As a result, webinar platforms like Zoom and Webinar Care replaced face-to-face meetings, while live concerts turned into live streams, with artists playing from the comfort of their homes.

 Naturally, social media companies worked to include the live stream feature into their platforms.
 So now people can live stream on Facebook, Twitter, and Instagram, either individually or as a group.
 Twitter partnered with Periscope, enabling people to stream live with their followers.
 Facebook, meanwhile, integrated an easy feature that notifies your audience that you are live.